kostyrev/ansible-koji-kojira/README.md

 Author Information
 ------------------

 Send your suggestions and pull requests to https://github.com/kostyrevaa/ansible-koji-kojira.
 When send PR make sure your changes are backward-compatible.

- Test your changes to role with https://github.com/kostyrevaa/ansible-koji-infra
+You may test your changes to role with https://github.com/kostyrevaa/ansible-koji-infra